Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Introduction and Results

 For the Gaussian window $g=h_0$, the STFT $V_g f$ of a general signal $f$ is a weighted analytic function.
 While this is not the case for any other choice of $g$ (up to symmetries) \cite{MR2729877}, the STFT of a signal $f$ impacted by standard complex white noise $\mathcal{W}$ can still be identified with a GWHF as follows:

 see \cite{hkr22}.
-Our work shows that the zero counting statistics for the STFT with respect to a general window $g$ may fail to share the statistical advantages found in the Gaussian window case, as they imply that the zeros of the STFT of complex white noise calculated with respect to the Hermite function $h_1$ are \emph{not} hyperuniform.
+Our work shows that the zero counting statistics for the STFT with respect to a general window $g$ may fail to share the statistical advantages found in the Gaussian window case, as it implies that the zeros of the STFT of complex white noise calculated with respect to the Hermite function $h_1$ are \emph{not} hyperuniform.

 \begin{theorem} Let $h_1(t) := t e^{-\pi t^2}$ and $\mathcal{W}$ standard complex white noise.
 Then the zero set $Z_{h_1, \mathcal{W}}$ of $V_{h_1} \mathcal{W}$ satisfies

 \end{theorem} On the bright side, we are able to show that, for a general window function $g$, \emph{charge statistics}, corresponding to sums of winding numbers of the STFT: